 It’s important for your child to avoid the food.
 This can be challenging, particularly as eating even tiny amounts can cause an allergic reaction.
-Your child also needs to avoid any foods or cutlery that could have been in contact with the food she’s allergic to.
+Your child also needs to avoid foods and cutlery that could have been in contact with the food they’re allergic to.

-You can do two important things to help your child avoid the food:
+You can do 2 important things to help your child avoid the food:

-- Read all food labels.
+- Read and make sure you understand all food labels.
 Be aware that some allergenic foods have different names – for example, cow’s milk protein might be called ‘whey’ or ‘casein’.
 But by law 10 allergens must be plainly stated on food labels – cow’s milk, soy, egg, wheat, peanut, tree nuts, sesame, fish, shellfish and lupin.

 Have an action plan

-If your child is at risk of anaphylaxis, he might be prescribed an adrenaline auto-injector like EpiPen®.
-These auto-injectors make it easy to self-inject adrenaline.
-Your doctor will teach you and your child (if old enough) how and when to use it.
+If your child is at risk of anaphylaxis, your doctor might prescribe an adrenaline injector like EpiPen or Anapen.
+These injectors make it easy to self-inject adrenaline.
+Your doctor will teach you and your child, if they’re old enough, how and when to use it.

 How long do food allergies last?

-Most children grow out of their food allergies by 5-10 years of age, especially children who are allergic to milk, egg, soybean or wheat.
+Most children grow out of food allergies by the time they’re in primary or secondary school, especially children who are allergic to cow’s milk, egg, soybean or wheat.

 Allergies to peanuts, tree nuts, fish and shellfish are more likely to be lifelong.

-How to reduce your child’s risk of food allergies
+How to reduce children’s risk of food allergies

 You can take some simple steps that might help reduce your child’s risk of developing food allergies.